 This will focus on how much money you should have saved to bring with you to Korea, Japan, China and Taiwan to teach English.
 These prices and amounts do not include airfare.
-They also focus on the minimum amount of money needed, yet it's always wise to bring more.
-Teachers in Asia can make good money and can save a $1000 a month.

 Depending on the country and situation you would need anywhere from $500-5000 or so to get started.
 We'll take a look at some general expenses you'll probably have and then what you'll need for each country.